 Renter’s insurance provides you with protection against the damage or loss of your personal property.
-This applies whether you are renting a house, apartment, condominium or townhouse.
+This applies whether you are renting a house, apartment, condominium, or townhouse.
 Your Landlord has insurance that will cover the building in case of a loss, but not the contents inside (your personal property).
-Many Landlords require the tenants purchase renters insurance prior to leasing to alleviate any liability or miscommunication on what their insurance covers.
+Many Landlords require the tenants to purchase renters insurance prior to leasing to alleviate any liability or miscommunication on what their insurance covers.

 In the event that your Landlord does not require renters insurance, do you really need it?
 In determining whether or not you need renters insurance, you need to ask yourself the following questions:

 How much would it cost to replace my belongings if they were stolen or damaged?